5 Common Spinal Cord Injuries from Slip and Fall Accidents

 Discs can slip out of place because of the pressure compressing down on them vertically, or because a fall hits your spine sideways.
 You might even dislocate a disc as you contort while trying to avoid a fall.

-If your vertebrae are completely separated by an injury, it is called a dislocation.
+If your vertebrae are completely separated by slip, trip, and fall injury accidents, it is called a dislocation.
 But if vertebrae are only misaligned, it is called a subluxation.

 Just like your brain, your spinal cord can get a concussion.
 A concussion occurs when trauma to your spine causes swelling.
 In the confines of the spinal column, the swollen tissue puts pressure on the spinal cord.
 This pressure can cause: